1982 animators' strike: Course of the strike

 On the morning of August 5, union representatives announced a walkout at all of the unionized studios in the Greater Los Angeles area, initiating the strike.
 (Note: This date comes from both a 1988 book by professor Allen J. Scott and a 2006 book by animation historian Tom Sito.
 However, other sources give start dates for the strike as either August 3 or August 6.)
 Picketing commenced outside of the Disney and Hanna-Barbera studios, marking the first time that the Disney studios in Burbank, California, had been picketed since the 1941 Disney animators' strike.
-Studios that did little to no production work overseas, such as DePatie–Freleng and Filmation, were also picketed, and at the latter, executive Lou Scheimer picketed in front of his own studio in solidarity with the animators.
+Studios that did little to no production work overseas, such as Marvel and Filmation, were also picketed, and at the latter, executive Lou Scheimer picketed in front of his own studio in solidarity with the animators.
 MPSC Local 839 also convinced MPSC Local 841 in New York City to honor the strike and stop work on some of the subcontracted work animators were doing there for Hanna-Barbera and Ruby-Spears.
 Early on in the strike, picketing outside the studios was often fairly lively.
 Some animators, such as Ward Kimball's son John, played Dixieland jazz, while others roller skated and waved flags and picket signs.
 Ed Asner, president of the Screen Actors Guild (SAG) union, also visited picketers to encourage them, and noted animators Tom Sito and David Tendlar also picketed.
 At the time of the strike, the Aurora–Don Bluth co-produced film The Secret of NIMH was about to be released, so animators from Bluth dressed up as characters from the movie while picketing at Disney Studios.
 All of the animators for the studio had previously worked for Disney, and the picketing almost turned violent when one of the animators jumped on the hood of Disney CEO Ron W. Miller's car.
 The strike and picketing received relatively little media coverage at the time, due in part to other labor disputes involving SAG and the National Football League Players Association.